pookleblinky/apocalyptic-vignettes/pbta/custommoves.md

 - Oddly high in one stat?
 Make a move that lets you use that stat in place of the stat used in a normal basic move: maybe you can roll +Cool instead of Reckless on Go Medieval on it due you your Wing Chun classes.

+- You carry your multitool everywhere. +1 on McGuyver.